resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 -- *Slide End* --

 -- *Slide* --

 ## ssh

-The program we are going to connect to the server with is:
+The program/protocol we are going to connect to the server with is:

 ```bash
 ssh